PanDAWMS/panda-docs/docs/source/architecture/server.rst

 On the other hand, actors immediately get responses and then requests are asynchronously processed typically when they need heavy procedures like access to external services, in order to avoid the HTTP server from being clogged.
-Roughly speaking, when the entire PanDA server is composed of `M` machines receiving requests at `R` Hz, each PanDA server machine runs `W` PanDA Web applications, the average processing time of the request is `A` sec, the following formula must be satisfied:
+When the entire PanDA server is composed of `M` machines receiving requests at `R` Hz, each PanDA server machine runs `W` PanDA Web applications, the average processing time of the request is `A` sec, the following formula must be satisfied: